 - books, supplies and equipment related to enrollment and class schedule; and

-Room and board costs can also include rent for off-campus residency and groceries (non-taxable items), provided these costs are equal or less than the same room and board allowances from the accredited education institution.
+Room and board costs can also include rent for off-campus residency —including apartment, homes, and Greek fraternities and sororities houses — and groceries (non-taxable items only), provided these costs are equal or less than the same room and board allowances from the accredited education institution.

-What is needed for an expense to be considered qualified?
+What makes a higher education expense qualified?
 If the cost is required for enrollment or attendance at a post-secondary educational institute, then it will mostly like be considered a qualified higher education expense.
 Tuition is a mandatory expense.
 Books, fees and supplies which are required for classes are considered necessary costs.
 Room and board — whether the 529 college savings account beneficiary is living on or off campus — is a qualified expense.

-What are some of the costs which aren’t considered qualified higher education expenses?
+What are some college costs that aren’t considered qualified higher education expenses?
 Here are a few:

 Non-qualified higher education expenses